libcxx/Snowlake/docs/source/tutorial.rst

 semantically correct manner.

-Global definitions are specified with the key `globals` and are a list of named constants, separated by comma.
+Global definitions are specified with the key `globals` and are a list of named constants, separated by commas.

-Let's assume that in our reference language, there exists a constant that is used to represent the *self* class type at any given context, and this constant is called `SELF_TYPE`.
+Let's assume that in our reference language, there exists a constant that is used to represent the *self* class type in any given context, and this constant is called `SELF_TYPE`.
 In order for us to interact and make use of this constant in our inference rules later on, we have to declare it as a global constant inside our inference rule definition::